citizen27/Bulk-PCAP-Processor/Application/Config.md

-This program has no configurable oiptions from command line.
+This program has no configurable options from command line.